cainbn97/Cooperativity_predictor/README.md

 3. long_motif_consensus.txt
 	- This is more of an intermediate file.
 It contains the found dimer sites.

 *User can use their own PWM using the \[-p\] option.
-This motif must follow the [Homer motif format](http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html) and be at least 10 nt in length*
+This motif must follow the [Homer motif format](http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html) and be at least 10 nt in length.
+This file must be in a Unix based format. *

 *We suggest four processors and at least 30 gb of RAM if you are running a Homer de novo motif analysis.*